 Remember to use periods, semicolons, and commas with coordinating conjunctions, and subordinating conjunctions to connect your independent clauses correctly.
 With practice, you can avoid run-on sentences and write a clear, concise, grammatically correct, complete sentence.

-If you need help with your writing or want to improve your grammar, consider using online tools like Smodin.
+If you need help with your writing or want to improve your grammar, consider using online tools like the Smodin Grammar Checker.
 These tools can help you catch run-on sentences and other common grammar errors.
 Use Smodin and produce great pieces of writing while enhancing your grammar skills.